jsa-aerial/DMM/examples/dmm/quil-controlled/interactive/README.md

 (see [comment_to_mar_14_2018_experiment.md](comment_to_mar_14_2018_experiment.md)
 for details).

-Apr 8, 2018 - in progress (working with Quil images)
+Apr 8, 2018 - in progress (working with Quil images)...